shtannikov/movies-reco/readme.md

 ### About

-The core of this repo is the prompt.
+The core of this repo is the LLM prompt.
 The prompt defines a chatbot responsible for recommending movies.
 The chatbot is specified as a widget for a streaming service and it only recommends movies available in the provided dataset.

 ### Demo